 Optimizely gives each project a default environment called “Production.”
 Add a staging environment to your project to use for QA testing.
 Each environment has a different datafile, with which you will initialize our SDKs.

-With your Production and Staging projects, you’ll be able to choose the project where you want to run the test:
+You’ll be able to choose the environment where you want to run the experiment:

 You don’t necessarily need separate environments to make use of Optimizely’s Environments feature.
 You can, for example, create an environment for users with a test cookie.
 You will just need to implement the logic that would initialize Optimizely using the test cookie environment when the user has your test cookie.

 For more information on environments, see our article on how to use environments to QA your test code.

 When activating a test, you must provide a userId.
 Normally, we use the userId to randomize which bucket to respond with.
 When QA testing, you should check the behavior of each variation.
 There are two options you can use to tell Optimizely to skip the randomized bucketing and return a specific bucket.

 Both of these options require the test to be running, so go ahead and start the test in your staging environment.
 If for some reason you are unable to use Environments, you can start your test with 0% of traffic allocated to it and use these options to QA the test.

 Use the forceVariation APIs to set a specific variation for a given userIds within your code.

 If your test is running in a web server, you may want to use a query parameter to set the bucket and facilitate testing of your variations.
 To do this, you can detect a parameter in the URL such as ?force-opty-<experiment_key>=<variation_key> or ?force-opty-my_optimizely_experiment=variation.
 Parse this parameter and use the forceVariation API to force that specific variation of the test for the current user prior to activating the test.
 After that functionality is set up, forcing yourself into each variation will be as simple as adding the parameter to your URL.